 Name of A dult At Risk

-DoB/ Gende Reference no:
+DoB/ Gender Reference no:

-Age: r:
+Age:

 Address:

-dult at risk hav Safeguarding p Capacity as req uired to take Yes / No
+Does the a dult at risk ha ve Mental Capacity as req uired to take Yes / No

+part in the Safeguarding process?

-Iental Capacity Yes / No
+If the adults at risk does not have not have N Iental Capacity to take part in Yes / No

+the Safeguarding Process, has an IMCA been appointed?

-ult at risk agreen on take place? ed that a s safeguarding ad ult's Yes / No
+Has the adult at risk agreed that a safeguarding ad ult's Yes / No

+investigation take place?

-If the person has Capacity but has not agreed, please summarise reasons for their reluctance.(Include consideration of any perceived b
+If the person has Capacity but (Include consideration of any perceived benefits rceived benefits

+has not agreed, please to the adult at risk from enduring an abusive

+summarise reasons for their situation).

+reluctance.

 DETAILS OF OTHER PERSON AT RISK

-Are any ch Are any children or other adults at risk:Yes / No Yes / No
+Are any children or other adults at risk: Yes / No The relevant Safeguarding Children / Safeguarding Adults alerts Yes / No must be raised.

-Yes / No

-must be raised.
 Has this been done?

-DETAILS OF THE PERSON ALLEGED TO BE CAUSING THE HARM 1
+DETAILS OF THE PERSON ALLEGED TO BE CAUSING THE HARM

-Name of pe causing the erson alleged t e harm: o be

-eged to be caus ationship with th •

-on alleged to b e harm also an Details Yes/No/ Not Known
+Name of person alleged to be causing the harm: Person alleged to be causing the harm's relationship with the adult at risk: Is the person alleged to be causing the harm also an adult at risk?
+Details Yes/No/ Not Known